 - Scour our huge Teacher Discounts list to easily find special deals on books and magazines, clothing and jewelry, classroom supplies and teaching aids, electronics, food and much more.

 - Use the NEA® Customized Cash Rewards Visa Signature® credit card to get rewarded by earning cash back on your purchases, including everything that’s already on your back-to-school shopping list.
 So take some time to evaluate your back-to-school wardrobe, dream about a perfect new classroom layout and make lists for school supply runs for you and your family.
 All of your purchases earn cash rewards.
-And now, you can maximize your rewards by earning 3% cash back in the category of your choice: gas, online shopping, dining, travel, drug stores or home improvement & furnishings.
+Maximize your rewards and earn 3% cash back in the category of your choice: gas and EV charging stations; online shopping, including cable, internet, phone plans and streaming; dining; travel; drug stores and pharmacies; or home improvement and furnishings.
 You’ll automatically earn 2% cash back at grocery stores and wholesale clubs, and 1% cash back on all other purchases.
 Earn 3% and 2% cash back on the first $2,500 in combined purchases each quarter in the choice category, and at grocery stores and wholesale clubs, then earn unlimited 1% thereafter.